 - Reducing uterine constraint and round ligament pain

 - Treating pubic symphysis pain

-Follow up care with your chiropractor in the Fourth Trimester can be extremely beneficial for both mother and baby.
+Follow-up care with your chiropractor in the Fourth Trimester can benefit both mother and baby.
 This is a time of transition where hormones are shifting and our connective tissue is healing.
-You may be sleep deprived and hurting in new places or you may have tremendous relief from aliments from during your pregnancy.
-Common post partum complaints include: headaches, neck and shoulder tension, upper and lower back pain.
-All chiropractic treatments, stretches and adjustments can be modified for the patients needs, even if you had a cesarean section.
+You may be sleep deprived and hurting in new places or you may have tremendous relief from aliments during your pregnancy.
+Common postpartum complaints include: headaches, neck and shoulder tension, and upper and lower back pain.
+All chiropractic treatments, stretches and adjustments can be modified for the patient's needs, even if you had a cesarean section.
 I encourage my patients to come as soon as they are ready.